BigglesZX/django-patterns/PreferredLibraries.md

 ## Database-based config/settings

 Use `django-constance` to supplement runtime settings with database-backed configuration.
-Be aware that as of July 2018 `django-constance` appears to have an undeclared dependency on `django-picklefield`, so you'll need to install that as well.
+The pip installation candidate is `django-constance[database]` – installing `django-constance` on its own results in missing dependencies.

 ## Inlining static files in templates